Boy Leslie was built by Sanders & Co in Galmpton, on the Dart, in 1911.

 She was built for William Bellamy and registered as BM 312.
 She was sold to J.M.
 Jones of Plymouth in 1918 and acquired from him by Roy Hewett in 1920 who re-registered her as LO 392.

 She was a firm favourite in the Short Blue Fleet when she attended the Spithead Review of the Fleet in 1935.
 She was the smallest vessel to be invited and with “Telesia” represented the dwindling British fleet of sailing trawlers.
 At that time she had no auxiliary engine.
 On board were Skipper Frank Sutton, his crew, and three generations of the Hewett family.
 Robert Muirhead Hewett had at the end of the nineteenth century owned some 193 similar vessels of the Short Blue Fleet.
 His son Roy Hewett was the current owner of the Short Blue Fleet and hence Boy Leslie; he invited not only his father (aged 75) but also his brother Graham, and Graham’s son Peter (15) who was in time to take over the running of the Short Blue Fleet and had himself undertaken a fishing trip on Boy Leslie at the age of 11.

-There is some wonderful Pathe News footage on Youtube where we even get a glimpse of Robert Muirhead Hewett, Roy Hewett and Graham Hewett watching the proceedings from Boy Leslie.
+Above is some wonderful Pathe News footage where we even get a glimpse of Robert Muirhead Hewett, Roy Hewett and Graham Hewett watching the proceedings from Boy Leslie.

 However, steam trawlers were very much the commercial success and thus in 1939 she was sold to Norway.
 She was converted to a motor coastal cargo vessel and renamed “Eckstrand”.

 Details of this period of her history can be found at this informative page.